Space Mouse

 The first Space Mouse is a comic book character published from 1953 to around 1956 by Avon Publications.
-Space Mouse is also the name of a 1959 Universal Studios cartoon featuring two mice and a cat named Hickory, Dickory, and Doc.
+Space Mouse is also the name of a 1959 Universal Pictures cartoon featuring two mice and a cat named Hickory, Dickory, and Doc.
 A second Space Mouse character was published by Dell Comics (and later by Gold Key Comics) from 1960 to around 1965.
 The Dell Comics version was also featured in a 1960 cartoon produced by Walter Lantz, entitled The Secret Weapon.

 Incarnations

 Avon Publications

 The original Space Mouse first appeared in Space Mouse #1, cover dated April 1953.
 He appeared regularly in a number of Avon titles throughout 1953, then only sporadically from 1954 to around 1956.

 The introductory story of Space Mouse is entitled "The Great Electro!"
 A large, brutish cat named Electro calls Earth from Mercury.
 He informs Space Mouse that a group of Earth's explorers had landed on Mercury, and have been captured and are being held prisoner.
 They will be held as slaves as a warning to the rest of Earth.
 Space Mouse and his girlfriend Millie head off to Mercury in the hero's rocket ship.
 As they approach the planet, Electro shoots bolts of lightning at them, to no effect.
 Next they are hit with sound waves, and need to pull out of range.
 They soon learn that the entire city is covered with electrical wiring.
 The duo try to sneak in, but Electro is watching.
 They are captured and imprisoned, but Space Mouse spots some loose wires and successfully blows a fuse.
 The hero short-circuits Electro with his ray gun, causing the cat to become frail.
 Space Mouse discovers that the explorers have been turned into horses, but he is easily able to turn them back to normal with his ray gun.
 The hero then escorts the freed explorers back to Earth.